SoarCollab/RecordPlatform/platform-monitor/docs/API.md

 The Monitor System provides multiple API interfaces:

+> **Response Envelope**: All REST APIs now return a unified JSON structure `{ "success": boolean, "message": string, "data": any }`.
+When additional metadata (such as pagination) is required, it is placed in the `data` field.

+The Monitor System provides multiple API interfaces:

 - **REST API**: HTTP-based APIs for data operations, configuration, and management
 - **WebSocket API**: Real-time communication for live metrics and SSH terminal
 - **Certificate API**: X.509 certificate-based authentication for client registration